-- All components of the EAL 6 package including the class ASE as defined in the CC (see also part C of this report) - The components ALC\FLR.1 augmented for this TOE evaluation.
+- All components of the EAL 6 package including the class ASE as defined in the CC (see also part C of this report) - The components ALC FLR.1 augmented for this TOE evaluation.

-As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-0782-V2-2015, re-use of specific evaluation tasks was possible.
-The focus of this re-evaluation was on a newly included symmetric crypto library (SCL) and adjustments regarding crypto security functionality.
+As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-0782-V3-2017, re-use of specific evaluation tasks was possible.
+The focus of this re-evaluation was on a newly included asymmetric crypto library and adjustments respective documentation.